 You can therefore run Live on both a studio desktop computer and a tour laptop, but not at the same time.

 To use Live on more than one computer at a time, you may require a secondary license or a site license.
 Ableton offers these licenses at special rates.

 3.1.4 Can I Play my Set from a Computer That Is Not Authorized?

 Even if Live is not authorized, you can still load and perform a Live Set with no time limitation.
 You cannot, however, save or export your work.
-When you go on tour, consider taking along your Live program CD and a CD with the last state of your Live Set(s).
+When you go on tour, consider taking along your Live USB installer and a backup of the last state of your Live Set(s).
 In case of an emergency, you can install and run Live on any computer available and play your backup Live Set(s).